A hypergraph bandwidth theorem: Hamilton cycle allocation

 We handle the exceptional vertex $v^\ast$ as follows.
 By \cref{lem:linked-edges}, there are edges $e, f \in R^{(k)}$ that share $k-1$ vertices such that ${x^\ast} \in f$, ${x^\ast} \notin e$.
-We use this configuration to obtain a \tight path of order at most $6k$ that contains the vertex of $v^\ast$ and begins and start in the clusters of $f$ (in the ordering of~$f$).
-We also ensure that~$P^\ast$ is disjoint from the paths of type $P_e$ specified above.
+We use this configuration to obtain a \tight path of order at most $6k$ that contains the vertex of $v^\ast$ and begins and ends in the clusters of $f$ (in the ordering of~$f$).
+We also ensure that~$P^\ast$ is disjoint from the paths of type $P_e$ specified above as well as disjoint from $f_1$ and $f_2$.